Andriy Klyuyev: Political career

-This shift placed Klyuyev, as the chief campaign manager of the Party of Regions, in the position to ensure that the Party of Regions would win the elections in autmn 2012.
+This shift placed Klyuyev, as the chief campaign manager of the Party of Regions, in the position to ensure that the Party of Regions would win the elections in the fall of 2012.

 NSDC secretary sees Azarov as likely candidate for premiership.

 On 24 January 2014, President Yanukovych signed a decrees that dismissed Klyuyev as National Security and Defense Council secretary and appointed him head of the Presidential Administration of Ukraine.
 On 23 February 2014, just after the "Maidan revolution", Klyuyev resigned from this post.
 His spokesman, Artem Petrenko, claimed 2 days later that Klyuyev's had been wounded when his car had been attacked while he was travelling back to Kyiv from Crimea after tendering his resignation to former President Yanukovych.
 Since 7 March 2014 he is wanted for involvement in mass murder.
 The day before the EU froze his assets.

 In June 2019, the Central Election Commission of Ukraine refused Klyuyev to register for 21 July 2019 Ukrainian parliamentary election as a candidate for the Liberal Party of Ukraine in Electoral District 46 situated in Donetsk Oblast because he had not lived in Ukraine for 5 years.

 The Supreme Court ordered the Central Election Commission on 1 July 2019 to reexamine Klyuyev's application and his claim that he had lived in Donetsk the last 5 years (although Donetsk is not controlled by Ukrainian authorities since the start of the war in Donbas in 2014).
 The same day the Central Election Commission registered Klyuyev's candidacy.
 Eventually, Klyuyev was not able to take part in the election as his registration was cancelled and constituency 46 was won by Opposition Platform — For Life candidate Fyodor Khristenko (who won with 38,01% of the votes).

 In 2025, the Ukrainian government imposed sanctions against Klyuyev.